Muon $g-2$, dark matter, and neutrino mass explanations in a modular $A_4$ symmetry: Numerical analysis in lepton sector

 \subsection{Numerical analysis in muon $g-2$ and dark matter}

-In this section, we present our numerical analysis, satisfying the muon $g-2$ and relic density of bosonic dark matter in case of NH1 and NH2 at nearby $\tau=\omega$.~\footnote{Since the results for IH1 and IH2 (as well as NH1 and NH2 at nearby $\tau=i$) are almost the same as the cases of NH1 and NH2, we abbreviate their analyses. } As we mentioned before, the muon $g-2$ is within the range of 1$\sigma$(2$\sigma$) interval in Eq.(\ref{eq:yeg2}).
-While the correct relic density requires the thermally averaged cross section to be the range of $[1.5-2.5]\times 10^{-9}$ GeV$^{-2}$.
+In this subsection, we present our numerical analysis satisfying the muon $g-2$ and relic density of $\chi_R$, where we have fixed the other parameters in Tab.~\ref{bp-tab_nh-2} and $A_b v_1/\sqrt2=m_\chi^2/10$ GeV$^2$.
+Here, we do not apply IH since it does not satisfy the cosmological constant.
+As we mentioned before, the muon $g-2$ is within the range of 3$\sigma$ interval in Eq.~(\ref{eq:yeg2}).
+While the correct relic density requires the thermally averaged {cross-section} to be the range of $[1.5-3.5]\times 10^{-9}$ GeV$^{-2}$.
 Here we take the following ranges of the input parameters;